-The Map above shows the direction of the future development in Sabie, but fortunately after the riots earlier this year (2016) ensured that there's implementation, currently R3 and R1 is being developed where Thaba Chweu and Mpumalanga Department of Human Settlements are funding the two processes.
+The Map above shows the direction of the future development in Sabie, after riots early in 2016, the municipality embarked on implementation of some of the formalisation, currently R3 and R1 is being developed where Thaba Chweu and Mpumalanga Department of Human Settlements are funding the two processes respectively.

-For R1, township establishment is underway to ensure integrated human settlement and also to formalize the informal settlement opposite Harmony Hill (Fok Fok).
+For R1, township establishment is underway to ensure integrated human settlement and also to formalize the informal settlement opposite Harmony Hill (known as Polar Park).

-For R3, formalization of Simile informal settlement (Area 3,4 and 5) to be followed by electrification of the area.
+For R3, formalization of Simile informal settlement (Area 3, 4 and 5) to be followed by electrification of the area.
 This will eradicate the loss of revenue where people are using services for free or illegal.